namubiru32/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Holberton.h: file with prototypes of all functions
+Holberton.h: file with prototypes of all functions a function that takes a pointer to an int as parameter and updates the value it points to to 98.